matutosi/biodiv/README.md

 Download biodiv.html from URL below and save it in your mobile device or PC. https://github.com/matutosi/biodiv/tree/main/www

+## How to use

 Launch biodiv.html with browser (Chrome etc.).

-## How to use
+  # See example

 ## Caution